oligriffiths/Nooku-Com-Validation/README.md

 A validator is where the leg work happens for validation.
 Validators take a value and a constraint, and validate the value against the constraints parameters.
 If validation fails, validators must throw an exception with the specific error message or true on success.
-If a validator does not have a specific implementation (class oin the validators folder) then the default validator class will be loaded.
-This in turn loads a corresponding KFilter from the Koowa package.
+If a validator does not have a specific implementation (class in the validators folder) then the default validator class will be loaded.
+This in turn loads a corresponding Filter from the Nooku library.
-Some validators have custom implementations that can not be achieved with a filter, usually validators that require the input to be an array (KFilter automatically iterates arrays and validates the values)
+Some validators have custom implementations that can not be achieved with a filter, usually validators that require the input to be an array (Nooku filters automatically iterate arrays and validate the values)

 There are 2 additional types that are of importance